Bicycling in Great Smoky Mountains National Park

 The campground store located near the Cades Cove Campground rents bicycles in the summer and fall.
 Call 865-448-9034 for more information.

-Every year from early May until late September, on Wednesday and Saturday mornings until 10:00 am, the loop closes to motor traffic.
+Traditionally, every year from early May until late September, on Wednesday and Saturday mornings until 10:00 am, the loop closes to motor traffic.
 Only bicyclists and pedestrians may use the road at this time.

 So mark your calendars and save these week day mornings as a time for all the exhaust free, noise free, open road exercise and adventure that you can muster.